Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 Names associated with the ocean (or water in general) hold a special place in my heart.
 One of my friends who lives with his family out in California lives their lives around the ocean and all of them have names inspired by it.
 I try to visit them at least once a year and always have a great time while feeling like a part of the family.

-The name suggestions below were inspired (at least partly) by those trips and include a variety of sea-related terms, including everything from nautical slang and ocean trenches to saltwater animals and plants to underwater ridges and ocean-related words in other languages.
+The name suggestions below were inspired (at least partly) by those trips and some of my own family history; they include a variety of sea-related terms, including everything from nautical slang and ocean trenches to saltwater animals and plants to underwater ridges and ocean-related words in other languages.
 While I have included the meanings and origins of some names, most don't have any explanations.
 I thought about putting origins for every name (e.g., Tiger comes from tiger shark), but I thought it would take away from the article.
-I hope you find my list of names useful and you find one that resonates with you.
+I hope you find the below list of baby names useful.
+Good luck finding a name that resonates with you and your future child!

 There's nothing more humbling than letting the sound of the ocean put you to sleep.
 It's like a gentle lullaby by a caring mother.
 You'll always remember it.

 - Adriatic: After the Adriatic sea in the Italian peninsula

 - Ariel: The name of the main character from the film The Little Mermaid got used a lot as a first name after it came out.

 - Athena: A Greek goddess who actually bested Poseidon (god of the Sea) in a competition on who would look over Athens.